Greek Muslims: Lebanon and Syria

 There are about 7,000 Greek-speaking Muslims living in Tripoli, Lebanon and about 8,000 in Al Hamidiyah, Syria.
 The majority of them are Muslims of Cretan origin.
 Records suggest that the community left Crete between 1866 and 1897, on the outbreak of the last Cretan uprising against the Ottoman Empire, which ended the Greco-Turkish War of 1897.
 Sultan Abdul Hamid II provided Cretan Muslim families who fled the island with refuge on the Levantine coast.
 The new settlement was named Hamidiye after the sultan.

 Many Grecophone Muslims of Lebanon somewhat managed to preserve their Cretan Muslim identity and Greek language.
 Unlike neighbouring communities, they are monogamous and consider divorce a disgrace.
 Until the Lebanese Civil War, their community was close-knit and entirely endogamous.
 However many of them left Lebanon during the 15 years of the war.

 Greek-speaking Muslims constitute 60% of Al Hamidiyah's population.
 The percentage may be higher but is not conclusive because of hybrid relationship in families.
 The community is very much concerned with maintaining its culture.
 The knowledge of the spoken Greek language is remarkably good and their contact with their historical homeland has been possible by means of satellite television and relatives.
 They are also known to be monogamous.
 Today, Grecophone Hamidiyah residents identify themselves as Cretan Muslims, while some others as Cretan Turks.

 By 1988, many Grecophone Muslims from both Lebanon and Syria had reported being subject to discrimination by the Greek embassy because of their religious affiliation.
 The community members would be regarded with indifference and even hostility, and would be denied visas and opportunities to improve their Greek through trips to Greece.

 Central Asia

 In the Middle Ages, after the Seljuq victory over the Byzantine Emperor Romanus IV, many Byzantine Greeks were taken as slaves to Central Asia.
-The most famous among them was Al-Khazini, a Byzantine Greek slave taken to Merv, then in the Khorasan province of Persia but now in Turkmenistan, who was later freed and became a famous Muslim scientist.
+The most famous among them was Al-Khazini, a Byzantine Greek slave taken to Merv, then in the Khorasan province of Persia but now in Turkmenistan, who later converted to Islam, was freed and became a famous Muslim scientist.